AlexanderBowers/Phase_2_Project/README.md

 Party lead able to remove people from group
 User can leave a group
 If party leader leaves, delete group
-Party limit for group***
 Optional role caps for group***
-Show taken and open roles on group's page***
+Show taken and open roles on group's page*** showing drops on users profiles
-Adding drops to raids; showing drops on users profiles Analytics page
+Analytics page

 MORE METHODS ON MODELS